jordy248/jordy248/README.md

 I started dabbling with my first webpage in 2002, and I've been working in digital marketing (primarily for service-minded organizations) for almost a decade.

-I'm currently working on the Online Engagement and Fundraising team at the Smithsonian 🏰 and pursuing an MS in Analytics from Georgia Tech. 🐝

 📬 Contact: [jordy@jordynelson.io](mailto:jordy@jordynelson.io)

 👤 Pronouns: He/Him

+💼 Working on the Online Engagement and Fundraising team at the Smithsonian 🏰

+🎓 Pursuing MS in Analytics from Georgia Tech 🐝

 📘 Currently Reading: _[Record of a Spaceborn Few](https://www.otherscribbles.com/#/spacebornfew/)_ and _[Interactive Data Visualization for the Web](https://learning.oreilly.com/library/view/interactive-data-visualization/9781491921296/)_